The motorcycle wave now deserves a post, it seems!

 Some people will do a downwards nod.
 And others (myself included) do a sort of sideways nod (akin to the motion of a wink.)

-Sometimes I will give a motorcycle wave with my left hand – usually if I’m at a standstill or if I’m in a particularly happy mood!
+Sometimes I will give a motorcycle wave with my left hand – usually if I’m at a standstill or in a particularly happy mood.

 The Motorcycle Wave: Europe And The US

 If you travel to Europe or the US, the variation of waves is greater because they drive on the right.
-Which means they have their left hand free to wave.
+This means they have their left hand free to wave.

 Most common is two fingers pointing outwards and slightly down from an outstretched left hand.